The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 - 📖 Slides in Chinese

-Talk Overview
+Talk overview

 The dilemma of voice interaction

-The “last mile” problem of GUI operation
+The “last mile” challenge of GUI operations

 - Agents operate computers 3–5× slower than humans

-- There is a “Moravec’s paradox”: the model “knows” what to do but “can’t do it”
+- “Moravec’s paradox”: the model “knows” what to do, but “can’t do it” well

-Perception Layer
+Perception layer

 - Converts continuous signals (voice, GUI) into discrete events

-Thinking Layer
+Thinking layer

-- Interactive ReAct: Breaks the rigid “observe–think–act” loop
+- Interactive ReAct: breaks the rigid “observe–think–act” loop

-- Fast thinking (0.5s) → slow thinking (5s) → continuous thinking
+- Fast thinking (0.5 s) → slow thinking (5 s) → continuous thinking

-Execution Layer
+Execution layer

 - Trains end‑to‑end VLA models

-- Generates natural speech pauses and filler words
+- Generates natural speech pauses and fillers

-- Achieves human-like mouse movement trajectories
+- Produces human‑like mouse trajectories

-Currently, Agents start from scratch on every task.
-They cannot accumulate domain knowledge or improve task proficiency.
+Currently, Agents start from scratch on every task; they cannot accumulate domain knowledge or improve task proficiency.

 - SOTA models ≈ top fresh graduates (knowledgeable but inexperienced)

-- Business processes are dynamic and non-public
+- Business workflows are dynamic and private

 1. Post‑training